nginxinc/nginx-wiki/source/modules/iconv.rst

 Description
 -----------
-**iconv-nginx-module** - an nginx module that uses libiconv to convert characters of different encoding.
-It brings the ``set_iconv`` command to nginx.
+**iconv-nginx-module** - an NGINX module that uses libiconv to convert characters of different encoding.
+It brings the ``set_iconv`` command to NGINX.

 This module depends on the ngx_devel_kit (NDK) module.